Best Stability Ball Exercises for Home Workouts 2025

 Difficulty Level: Intermediate

-- Place your hands on the stability ball and your feet on the ground.
+- Place your hands on the stability ball and walk your feet back until your body is in a straight line.

 Equipment Needed: Stability ball